tomreyn/scripts/README.md

 A shell script for Ubuntu to download .deb packaged mainline kernel images.
 This is written by TJ, thanks a lot for sharing!
 Source: http://iam.tj/projects/ubuntu/wget_kernel_mainline.sh

+## whoopsie_reports

+A shell script for Ubuntu to load reports your system submitted to errors.ubuntu.com in a web browser.

 # Contact